 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.

 Mr. HASTINGS.
 Mr. Speaker, I yield to the gentlewoman from North Carolina (Ms. ADAMS) for a unanimous consent request.

 Ms. ADAMS.
 Mr. Speaker, I ask unanimous consent to bring up H.R.
 724, which would rescind President Trump's refugee ban on women like the 77-year-old held at Dallas/Fort Worth International Airport as she tried to see her son and his family for the first time in years.